civictechdc/civictechdc-website/CONTRIBUTING.md

 ## Step 1: Create a new branch

-Before you start working on a feature, it's best to create a new branch off of the `master` branch.
+Before you start working on a feature, it's best to create a new branch off of the `main` branch.
 This will allow you to work on your changes without messing with the main codebase.
 To create a new branch, run the following command in your terminal:
 ```bash
 git checkout -b <your-new-branch-name>
 ```